lukeed/fromnow/README.md

 ## Usage
 ### Default
 fromNow.js assumes that you only want the time difference (string), so it will yield all values.
-You may pass it **any valid datestring**.

 ```javascript
 fromNow('12/31/2010'); // "4 years, 10 months, 8 days, 10 hours, 15 minutes"